 Business insurance helps you manage risks so that you can focus on growing your business.

-Hermiz Law recommend that all small businesses, including home-based businesses, purchase a general liability policy.
+Hermiz Law recommends that all small businesses, including home-based businesses, purchase a general liability policy.

 Businesses selling professional advice or services, such as consulting and accounting firms, should also consider a professional liability policy.